Florida plans to become first state to eliminate all childhood vaccine mandates

 ST. PETERSBURG, Fla.
-(AP) — Florida plans to become the first state to eliminate all childhood vaccine mandates, a move that critics called "reckless and dangerous.”
+(AP) — Florida plans to become the first state to eliminate vaccine mandates that have been a cornerstone of public health policy for decades in keeping schoolchildren and adults safe from infectious diseases.

-State Surgeon General Dr. Joseph Ladapo cast current requirements in schools and elsewhere as an “immoral” intrusion on people's rights that hampers parents' ability to make health decisions for their children.
+State Surgeon General Dr. Joseph Ladapo, who announced the decision Wednesday, cast current requirements in schools and elsewhere as “immoral” intrusions on people's rights that hamper parents' ability to make health decisions for their children.

 Physician groups and other health organizations have long considered vaccines to be safe and the most effective way to stop the spread of communicable diseases, especially among schoolchildren.